jonathanvx/mysql_perf_audit/README.md

 During the time the long_query_time is set to 0, you are getting a good view of what is run on your database which you can later analyse.

 ### Why did you set the min_examined_row_limit to 1?
-This is a good question.
-This is an attempt to clean up the slow logs to hold more relevant set of queries.
+This setting is an attempt to clean up the slow logs to hold more relevant set of queries.
 What happens often, sometimes with certain blog packages, the slow log gets flooded with with commands like ``SET timestamp=``` for example.
 This setting helps get queries that have examined at least 1 row from a table.
 This is what I am interested in, it appears to get relevant information and it keeps the slow log smaller.

 What it does miss is queries where the result was 0 rows and the index was used to determine that no rows were needed to be examined.